gnperdue/VimConfiguration/README.md

 I created a `vim/autoload` directory at the top-level and added a script to check out pathogen.
 Then I added these to the Git repository.

-In this case, I have simply copied the latest version into vim/autoload and manually created vim/bundle and added the content to the repository.
+Next I manually created `vim/bundle` and added submodules.

-Then, I went to vim/bundle and added submodules.
 In the top level:

 * git submodule add git://github.com/klen/python-mode.git vim/bundle/python-mode
 * git submodule add git://github.com/scrooloose/syntastic.git vim/bundle/syntastic